How and to whom you should leave your business are difficult questions for any business owner to address.

 We believe that every adult should make a will.
 We provide some of our more straightforward templates (likely to be suitable for most people) absolutely free with no catches or conditions.

 Just visit our library and choose the most suitable from the list of will templates.
 We offer nine in total that together cover thousands of possible variations of wishes.
 There will be one to suit your situation.
-If you are in doubt as to which to choose, read about which one will suit you best.
+If you are in doubt as to which to choose, read about which type of will suits you best.